 - Set the camera to the “Bulb” setting

-- Set the focal length and aperture
+- Adjust the focal length and aperture

 - Push the cable release button … and wait

 There’s a lot of adjusting you need to do when taking pictures of lightning.
 The storm will move and one part will become more active while another dies down.
 And remember, don’t be afraid to take very long exposure times.
 You do not need to release the cable every time a lightning bolt flashes.
-The large flashes that occur within the cloud and fill the sky do very little to expose the image.
+The large flashes that fill the sky do very little to expose the image.
 So keep the shutter open until a lightning strike hits directly in front of you camera view.

 It can be frustrating at first, but don’t be afraid to experiment!
 And be thankful you aren’t shooting with print film!